 Showing results for tags 'secondment'.

 nhs contracts?
 Hi all, i am now working in the nhs as part of the theatre department and in doing so signed the usual contract agreeing to working on calls, late shifts and weekends etc, the problem is that some staff are not taking part in this arrangement because of various reasons ( my cats scared of the dark or little johnny wets the bed) sanctioned by the managers and therefore the remaining staff are having to work extra shifts to compensate.
 My question is, are we all being treated equally and do we have any basis for taking action against the management.
-Any help would be great.
-Cheers.
+Any h

 Hello all Just a quick one.
 If someone is offered Secondment, but has not accepted or signed agreeing to it - how is it viewed in employment law if said person is then told that on a specific date they will no longer be employed by their original employer?
 No start date for the Secondment has been agreed with the new employer.
 Thanks for any replies.